kopecmartin/carRegisterOnBlockchain/README.md

 blockchain and smart contracts and find a real life example where usage of those technologies would made people's life easier and more secure.

+The full paper is available only in Czech and Slovak language, however, the practical usage of the technologies we've come up with is described in this Readme in English.

 ### Why would we want to have something like that?
 Buying a car and transferring its ownership is quite expansive process which takes certain amount of time and often this process is very bureaucratic.